plesry/dangerous-goods-counting/README.md

 # Dangerous Goods Counting
-This demo app helps me categorize and count all confiscated items in the Aviation Police Bureau.
+This demo app helps me categorize and count all confiscated items in the Aviation Police Bureau (航警局).

 ## Background
 All confiscated items (dangerous or hazardous) are categorized into 12 groups: